taneltorn/CoverHunterFolkERA/README.md

 # CoverHunterMPS

 Fork of [Liu Feng's CoverHunter](https://github.com/Liu-Feng-deeplearning/CoverHunter) project.
 Goal: make it run on Apple Silicon with MPS.
+And document it better.

 # Requirements